Perspective | The Ketanji Brown Jackson hearings put patriotism on trial

-As the nation’s spotlight turned to the hearing, competing versions of patriotism were on display.
+As the nation’s spotlight turned to the hearings, competing versions of patriotism were on display.
 Sen. Cory Booker’s (D-N.J.) rousing and emotional speech on the second day of questioning typified one vision.
 “There is a love in this country that is extraordinary,” Booker said before pointing to Jackson’s parents, who faced Jim Crow’s racial discrimination, and saying, “They didn’t stop loving this country even though this country didn’t love them back.”
 Describing the discrimination faced by Black Americans and immigrants from China, Ireland and other countries, Booker said that real patriotism declares, “America, you may not love me yet, but I’m going to make this nation live up to its promise and hope.”

-Booker’s speech echoed Jackson’s nomination acceptance remarks at the White House last month, her opening statement on the hearing’s first day and the tenor of many of her answers throughout.
+Booker’s speech echoed Jackson’s nomination acceptance remarks at the White House last month, her opening statement on the hearings’ first day and the tenor of many of her answers throughout.
 She paid homage to Black civil rights icons as she told the Senate, “I hope that you will see how much I love our country and the Constitution, and the rights that make us free.”
 And she called out the specific notes in Black Americans’ song of patriotism by explaining how her African name signaled both pride in her heritage and hope for our nation’s future.

 But these appeals ran headlong into another kind of patriotism.
 Sens.
 Ted Cruz (R-Tex.) and Josh Hawley (R-Mo.) latched onto Jackson’s sentencing decisions in child pornography cases and used every opportunity to attack her judgment, character and competence.
 Hawley’s accusations were so inflammatory that even conservative commentators labeled it demagoguery and dishonest.
 Sen. Tom Cotton (R-Ark.) challenged Jackson’s service as a public defender for four detainees at Guantánamo Bay and insinuated she relished the opportunity to represent terrorists against America.
 Sen. Marsha Blackburn (R-Tenn.) suggested that Jackson harbors a hidden agenda to go easy on violent criminals and child predators, as well as integrate critical race theory into grade schools and the legal system.
 On this latter point, both Cruz and Blackburn implied that Jackson’s mention of the 1619 Project in a speech and service on the board of a progressive Washington, D.C., private school that has an anti-racist action plan must mean she believes America is fundamentally and irredeemably racist.
 It seemed clear that the objective was to paint Jackson as unpatriotic, a threat to the country and a particular conception of the American way of life held by some in the GOP.

 One narrative told of an American patriotism, born of hardship and optimism and incremental progress, oriented on our nation’s professed ideals.
 The other professed a patriotism that is combative, subsisting on the identification of adversaries and promoting the constant presence of threat — an inward-facing intolerant form of nationalism.
 The former is expansive, inclusive and unifying; the latter, narrow, restricted and privileged.
-With race still central to national policy debates, the hearing presented Americans with these differing versions of what it means to love our country.
+With race still central to national policy debates, the hearings presented Americans with these differing versions of what it means to love our country.
 The week gave us a taste of both and tacitly demanded that we identify which we prefer.

 To answer, we must reckon with what, exactly, American patriotism is.
 Definitions abound, but philosopher Stephen Nathanson offers some general contours of patriotism.
 In his book “Patriotism, Morality, and Peace,” he refers to it as “special affection for one’s own country, a sense of personal identification with the country, special concern for the well-being of the country, and willingness to sacrifice to promote the country’s good.”
 There is little objectionable here — but once theory meets our history, our identities and our visions for the country, things get complicated quickly.
 Not only does the expression of patriotism include an exaggerated kind that excuses cruelty and immorality, as well as an ethical sort that marries values to the national interest, but there is also no consensus on what American patriotism should look like or who can be its prototypical embodiment.